- Design Team:Jasmit Rangr, Eivind Karlsen, Elizabeth Beecherl, Josh Weiselberg

-The interior spaces merge with exterior, and allow cooling ocean breezes under shade from the sun, eliminating the need for air conditioning.
-A 45m long infinity edge pool creates a seamless edge of water in front of the ocean, hiding terraces at cliff edge that allow the experience of the ocean's roar as waves break on the cliff face below.
+The interior spaces merge with the gardens and are designed to allow ocean breezes under shade from the sun throughout the year.
+Light at sunset rakes through trees, casting dappled sunlight on the light stone floors in the evening.
+A long infinity edge pool creates a seamless edge of the water in front of the ocean, hiding terraces and a hot-tub at cliff edge that allows visitors to experience the ocean's roar as waves break on the rocks below.

 The villa is about 20,000 square feet and includes two indoor and two outdoor lounges, a dining room with a view centered on the pool out to the ocean, and an outdoor bar area.